Billing Frequently Asked Questions

 Why does my sewer payment get sent to a PO Box in Lancaster PA?

 The LSDC utilizes a payment lock-box service which provides for an effcient and cost effective way to manage bill processing.
 Your payment is sent to the lock box, processed, and entered into our recievable system.
 This service speeds up collection and simplifies account management.
-Our service partner is Fulton Bank which is located in Lancaster PA.

 I mailed in a check several weeks ago but the funds have not been withdrawn from my account.